 Is jewelry a good investment?

-Mention investing, and the first things most people think of will likely be stocks, bonds, and retirement accounts.
+Mention investing, and the first things most people think of will likely be stocks, bonds and retirement accounts.
 Press a little further, and alternative investments like real estate and commodities might spring to mind.
-But have you considered the investment potential of the precious metals sitting right on top of your dresser?
+But there may also be investment potential of the precious metals sitting right on top of your dresser.

 Jewelry vs. precious metals